zcemys1/comp0034-tutorials/activities/week6/6-3-templates.md

 4. Add, or modify, the app route associated with `"/"` URL.
 [See here](https://flask.palletsprojects.com/en/stable/quickstart/#a-minimal-application) for an example, though your function should be called `index()` and will return `return render_template('index.html')`
-5. Run the app e.g. `flask --app student.paralympics_flask run --debug`.
+5. Run the app e.g. `flask --app src.student.flask_paralympics run --debug`
 6. Go to the URL that is shown in the terminal e.g. <http://127.0.0.1:5000>
 7. Check the page displays 'Welcome to HTML!' (or whatever you typed in index.html).
 8. Stop the app using `CTRL+C`